Kroklion/k-blender-tools/README.md

-# WPEdit Extension
+# k-blender-tools

-**WPEdit Extension** is a modular Blender add‑on designed to streamline rigging, weight painting, and mesh editing workflows.
+**k-blender-tools** is a modular Blender add‑on designed to streamline rigging, weight painting, and mesh editing workflows.
 It provides a flexible extension system where submodules can be enabled or disabled individually in the add‑on preferences.
 Each submodule is self‑contained and exposes its own operators, panels, and hotkeys.